Teaching Approach and FAQ

 There are no shortcuts when learning to play a musical instrument.
 Musical proficiency requires effort over a long period of time.
 The three components required for success are:

-1. Adequate time for practice
+1. Adequate time for daily practice (a minimum of five days per week)

 2. Attention to detail when practicing